 - Protection from COVID-19, including awareness of the importance of hand washing and disinfection, how to use a mask and other means of protection.

 - Following the etiquette of sneezing and coughing (use a paper tissue and use the elbow by bending the arm).

 - Educational posters must be distributed at various places in social care centers.

 - Health and personal care providers must be educated and trained.

-- Encourage the elderly to wear masks if they do not have any health problems, and educate them about importance of masks.
+- Encourage the elderly to wear masks if they do not have any health problems and the importance of wearing masks.

 - Infection control departments in the elderly social care centers must develop a plan to receive new arrivals and how to deal with them regarding COVID-19.

-- An infection control officer must be present to supervise elderly social care centers.
+- An infection control employee must be present to supervise elderly social care centers.

 - Promote residents’ physical, psychological and social health in elderly social care centers and provide appropriate healthy diets according to their health status.

 - The application of preventive and rehabilitative health programs for the elderly must be organized.